BolsUA/documentation/docs/sprints/sprint_2.md

 ### What Could Be Improved
 - **Task Estimation**: We underestimated the complexity of some user stories, which led to a lower number of completed story points than expected.
-- **Time Management**: We struggled to manage our time effectively, which resulted in incomplete goals.
-We need to allocate our time more efficiently and prioritize tasks accordingly.